nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a patient at the given index.
-2. CogniCare displays the patient information prior to deletion, and confirms with the user prior to deletion.
+2. CogniCare deletes the patient.
-3. CogniCare deletes the patient.
+3. CogniCare displays a successful message stating that the deletion was successful and displays information of deleted patient.
     Use case ends.

 **Extensions**

 * 1a.
-The query has missing parameters.
+The query has missing Id parameter.
     * 1a1.
 CogniCare displays an error message that the index is invalid.
+(No deletion is done)

     Use case ends.

-* 2a.
-User does not want to delete.
+ 1b.
+The patient index is invalid.
-    * 2a1.
-CogniCare shows an error message that the user cancelled the delete operation.
+    * 1a1.
+CogniCare displays an error message that the index is invalid.
+(No deletion is done)

   Use case ends.

 **Use case: Search for an appointment of a specific student**